Ferenc Puskás: Style of play

-Puskas had excellent ball control, mostly with his left foot, and had a great first touch of the ball giving very quick and precise passing and crossing.
+Puskás had excellent ball control, mostly with his left foot, and had a great first touch of the ball giving very quick and precise passing and crossing.
 He was also able to maneuver and change positions quickly on the pitch by moving from inside left to centre forward.
 He was also able to dummy his opponents with fake dribbles and would confuse his markers by pretending to go one way before going another.
 He did this to Bill Eckersley and Harry Johnston when Hungary beat England 6–3 at Wembley.
-Puskas also used to move the ball in different directions and sideways to go past his opponents with ease.
-Puskas was also excellent at set pieces, often scoring powerful direct free-kicks.
+Puskás also used to move the ball in different directions and sideways to go past his opponents with ease.
+Puskás was also excellent at set pieces, often scoring powerful direct free-kicks.
 He also scored directly from a corner kick.
-Puskas had one of the most powerful left footed shots in history and often scored from 30 to 35 metres from goal.
+Puskás had one of the most powerful left footed shots in history and often scored from 30 to 35 metres from goal.